BenHerbst/idaesbasic/README.md

 ## Free and open source 🗽

 Idaesbasic is free and open source software.
-- Everyone can make a pull request and we wil add the feature
+- Everyone can make a pull request and we will add it
-- Everyone can look the code
+- Everyone can see the code
-- Everyone can change the code and built the software perfect for her / his needs
+- Everyone can change the code and build the software perfect for her / his needs

 ## For everyone 🧑🧑‍🦰🧑‍🦱🧑‍🦳🧑‍🦲🧔🧟
 - If you want to use the software to manage your personal tasks, go and use the todolist.
 - If you are a big tech company and you want to manage a website, go and use the kanban and team features, and change the code to your needs.
-- If you are a single person that is famous, manage all your interviews etc. in the todolist and kalander.
+- If you are a single person that is famous, manage all your interviews etc. in the todolist and calendar.
-- If you are a single developer, manage the tasks for your project directly in the project isself and create kanbans
+- If you are a single developer, manage the tasks for your project directly in the project it selfes and create kanbans.

 ## License
 The software is provided under the Apache 2.0 License

+## Contributin
+If you want to contribute to Idaesbasic, see CONTRIBUTING.md first!

 ## Build with javafx 💪
 The software is build with javafx 17: